 The building’s public spaces have high ceilings and an abundance of natural light, and the spacious lobby, bar and restaurant spaces are furnished with a covetable collection of custom-made and curated Mid-Century Modern-style furniture.
 These are finished in lush fabrics – we especially love the Mad Men-worthy leather sofas in the lobby – while brass details add a subtle glimmer to the pared-back palette.
 Touches of greenery give a feeling of liveliness and energy to the spaces.

-The rooms and suites are no less attractive, with clean Mid-Century Modern lines softened by tactile finishes such as velvet and leather – as well as pristine Irish bed linen.
+Rooms and suites in The Dewberry are no less attractive than the public areas, with clean Mid-Century Modern lines softened by tactile finishes such as velvet and leather – as well as pristine Irish bed linen.
 The luxurious light fittings include curvaceous bedside lights, elegant table lamps and chic chandeliers.

 To book your own stay (or get some inspiration for an upcoming renovation project), visit thedewberrycharleston.com.